-Sriracha sauce often served as a condiment in Thai, Vietnamese, and Chinese restaurants throughout the United States.
-There is some debate over the ethnicity of the sauce and rightly so.
-The most popular brand is manufactured in the United States by Huy Fong Foods, which is owned by a Vietnamese immigrant, and named after the local hot sauces in the small town of Sri Racha in Thailand.
+Sriracha sauce is often served as a condiment in Thai, Vietnamese, and Chinese restaurants throughout the United States.
+There is some debate over the true origin of the sauce and rightly so: the most popular brand is manufactured in the United States by Huy Fong Foods, which is owned by a Vietnamese immigrant, and named after the local hot sauces in the small town of Sri Racha in Thailand.

 The origins and influences of the sauce are multicultural as is its appeal.
 The sauce is no longer found only in Asian restaurants but also in the kitchens of chefs, the pages of culinary magazines, and on the shelves of grocery stores across the country.
 The sauce’s appeal is so widespread that the ingredients are listed in five languages on the bottle.

 In the early 1980’s, David Tran immigrated to the United States from Vietnam and settled in Los Angeles.
 Unable to find a hot sauce that he liked, Tran began making his own.